MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 This method returns a `Promise`, which resolves to one of two possible values:

-1. `null` if there is no update available.
+1. `null` if there isn't an update available.
 This can occur in the following scenarios:

    1. The configured deployment doesn't contain any releases, and therefore, nothing to update.
    2. The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).